College fraternities and sororities: Homogeneous membership and elitism

-Alcoholism
+Alcohol use

 One Harvard University study found that "4 out of 5 fraternity and sorority members are binge drinkers.
 In comparison, other research suggests 2 out of 5 college students overall are regular binge drinkers."
-There is also a higher rate of alcohol-related death among fraternities, which has resulted in several lawsuits.
+There is also a higher rate of alcohol-related deaths and injuries among fraternities, which has resulted in many lawsuits and suspensions.

+Drug use

+Studies have shown that fraternity and sorority members are more likely than the average college student to use or abuse drugs.
+Since the 1990s, fraternity members have experienced an increase of over 400% in the recreational use of prescription benzodiazepines like Xanax and Valium.
+Amphetamine use with drugs like Ritalin and Adderall is more common among fraternity members than other college students.
+Fraternity members also abuse amphetamines at double the rate of their non-college peers.
+Marijuana use is also more prevalent among fraternity and sorority members compared to college men and women not in fraternities or sororities.

 Hazing

-Fraternities, and to a lesser extent sororities, have been criticized for hazing, sometimes committed by active undergraduate members against their chapter's pledges.
-Hazing during the pledge period can sometimes culminate in an event commonly known as "Hell Week" in which a week-long series of physical and mental torments are inflicted on pledges.
-Common hazing practices include sleep deprivation, sensory deprivation, paddling and other types of spanking, use of stress positions, forced runs, busy work, forced drinking, and mind games.
-Rarer incidents involving branding, enemas, urination on pledges, and the forced consumption of spoiled food have been reported.
-Hazing, in many cases, has been reported and has led to the permanent disposal of particular chapters of fraternities and sororities across the country.
+Fraternities, and to a lesser extent, sororities, have been criticized for hazing, sometimes committed by active undergraduate members against their chapter's pledges.
+Common hazing practices include sleep deprivation, sensory deprivation, paddling, use of stress positions, forced runs, busy work, forced smoking, forced drinking, forced drug use, forced consumption of spoiled food, and mind games.
+Rarer incidents have involved branding, enemas, urination and feces on pledges, puking, and public masturbation.
+Historically, hazing of pledges culminated in an event known as "Hell Week," in which a week-long series of physical and mental torments are inflicted on pledges.
+In its worst form, hazing has led to the injury or death of fraternity and sorority pledges or members.